MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 ## Comments are More Useful than You Think

 In some files, I write comments to indicate that, there might be some tactic not being added into the proof relation, because I haven't digested the tests so far yet.
 It can also be that, the original text has so much ambiguity that unless you comprehend the text, your proof relation might be completely go wrong.
-If I don't write these comment carefully, the situarion would be worse - and sadly I am not a careful person.
+If I don't write these comment carefully, the situation would be worse - and sadly I am not a careful person.

 ## Known Issues